Wal33D/manic_vscode_extension/docs/game-reference/scripting/classes/miners.md

 ```

 - References miner with specific ID
-- ID must match miner placed in map or teleported
+- ID must match miner placed in map editor or teleported
 - ID 0 is typically the Chief
+- Cannot dynamically assign at runtime using ID
+- Undiscovered miners are inactive until discovered

 ### Examples
 ```